MindongLab/site/src/html/project/ADFD-digitalization_en.md

 <h2 class="ms-Font-xxl">Why Digitalize This Dictionary?</h2>

-Digitalizing this dictionary will not only create the largest Foochow dictionary online, but it will also be benificial to scholars, especially those whose focus is on the evolution of [Eastern Min](https://en.wikipedia.org/wiki/Eastern_Min) over time.
+Digitalizing this dictionary will not only create the largest Foochow dictionary openly available online, but it will also be benificial to scholars, especially those whose focus is on the evolution of [Eastern Min](https://en.wikipedia.org/wiki/Eastern_Min) over time.

 Potential applications include: